 For more information about the Subject curriculum, please contact: Mrs R Atkinson-Brown the Curriculum Leader.

 - Mrs R Atkinson-Brown - Curriculum Leader

 - Mrs D Howarth

-Please see the following letter from Mrs R Atkinson-Brown: Instrumental and voice music lesson letter September 2017
+Please see the following letter from Mrs R Atkinson-Brown: Peripatetic Music Tuition Letter 2019.

 - Miss C Galea - Guitar.
 You can find more information about session times and fees here.